Vladan Binić

-Vladan Binić (Владан Бинић; born 25 January 1987) is a Czech-Serbian former professional footballer who played as a winger.
-He is the son of former Yugoslavia international Dragiša Binić.
+Vladan Binić (Владан Бинић; born 25 January 1987) is a retired footballer who played as a winger.
+Born in Yugoslavia, he represented the Czech Republic at youth level.
+He is the son of former Yugoslav international Dragiša Binić.

 Club career

 Born in Niš, to a Serbian father, Dragiša, and a Czech mother, Martina, Binić spent the majority of his childhood in Prague.
 He joined Sparta Prague as a trainee and passed through the club's youth system.
 In the summer of 2005, Binić went on trial with Red Star Belgrade, but the deal was never finalized.
 He subsequently played for Sparta's reserve team in the third national tier, making 14 appearances and scoring three goals in the 2006–07 season.

 In the 2008 winter transfer window, Binić returned to his homeland and joined Napredak Kruševac.
 He spent the next two-and-a-half years at the club, scoring six goals in the top flight of Serbian football.
 In June 2010, Binić was transferred to Red Star Belgrade.
 He eventually failed to make any league appearance in the 2010–11 season.
 Afterwards, Binić was loaned to Radnički Kragujevac (fall 2011) and Spartak Subotica (spring 2012).

 In the summer of 2012, Binić signed with SuperLiga newcomers Radnički Niš.
 He also played for Leotar (spring 2014) and Radnik Surdulica (spring 2015), before retiring from the game.